 The most popular commercial package policy among Insureon customers is the $1 million / $2 million policy.
 This includes:

 Your commercial package policy premium can typically be paid in monthly or annual installments.
-Paying the full premium can sometimes save money because insurers may offer discounts for annual premiums.
+Policyholders who pay the full premium can sometimes save money because insurers may offer discounts for annual premiums.

 If your small business has no insurance claims history, expect to pay lower rates.
 An effective way to do this is to create a comprehensive risk management plan.
 For example, you might:

 Insureon is the #1 independent agency for online delivery of small business insurance.
 We help business owners compare quotes from top-rated providers, buy policies based on their insurance needs, and manage their coverage online.